telerik/ajax-docs/api/server/Telerik.Web.UI/GridClientDataService.md

 ## Properties

-###  TableName `String`

-Gets or set table name for the specified ADO.NET DataService.
-Default is empty string!

-###  Type `GridClientDataServiceType`

-Gets or sets the client data service type RadGrid binds to.
-            Default is GridClientDataServiceType.ADONet.

 ###  FilterQueryOption `String`

 Gets or set a filter string for the specified ADO.NET DataService.
 Default is empty string!